 How To Find Internal Links to a Page (3 Proven Methods)

-Joel CariñoWritten by Joel Cariño|Last updated: 10 October 2024
+Joel CariñoWritten by Joel Cariño|Last updated: 2 December 2024

 1. Google Search Console

-Screenshot of Google Search Console Links dashboard
+Screenshot of top internally and externally linked pages report on Google Search Console

 While Google Search Console does identify internal links to your pages, the free tool report is underwhelming.
-Google uses contextual links only to find incoming internal links, not other sources, such as headers or image links.
-Another drawback is you can only use GSC to analyze websites you have access to, which means you cannot use the tool for competitor analysis.
+Google only uses contextual links to find incoming internal links and not other sources, like header links or image links.

 2. Screaming Frog

-Screaming Frog is one of the best SEO tools for checking a website’s internal linking structure.
-Site owners can use the tool for free for up to 500 URLs.
-But if your website has over 500 pages, you’ll have to pay an annual fee of $259 to access the tool’s complete features.
+Site owners can use the tool for free for websites with up to 500 URLs.
+Meanwhile, for large websites with over 500 pages, there’s a $259 annual fee to access the tool’s complete features.

 Follow the steps to find internal links using this internal link checker tool: